ZZgroupSJTU/PMCmsDTI/README.md

 # This is a demo code for PMC msDTI
-/data：please download the test data from ReadMe.txt
+/data：please download the test data from Data.txt

 /utils: src